s-wijaya/structmap/README.md

 `structmap` is a Go library for converting struct and map to string.

 Go offers a lot of ways of converting struct or map to string.
-This library is just another instant way of converting struct or map to string.
+This library is another instant way of converting struct or map to string.
 It doesn't use a ready-to-use method from another 3rd party library, it uses raw methods instead.

 ## Installation